 This is the toughest question to answer, both because price has never been a part of what few foldable iPhone rumors there are — another sign that the iPhone Flip will be shipping later rather than sooner — and because the device's cost will largely depend on how Apple approaches the design.

-If Apple opts for a smaller and cheaper foldable, the phone's price may not be a far cry from premium handsets like the $1,099 iPhone 13 Pro Max.
-However, if the foldable iPhone is intended as a phone that can become a tablet when needed, like the Galaxy Z Fold 3, it's certainly possible the price could well exceed those of Apple's more conventional smartphones, perhaps pushing, or exceeding, the dreaded $2,000 mark.
+If Apple opts for a smaller and cheaper foldable, the phone's price may not be a far cry from premium handsets like the $1,099 iPhone 14 Pro Max.
+However, if the foldable iPhone is intended as a phone that can become a tablet when needed, like the Galaxy Z Fold 4, it's certainly possible the price could well exceed those of Apple's more conventional smartphones, perhaps pushing, or exceeding, the dreaded $2,000 mark.

 iPhone Flip: The competition

-If the iPhone Flip doesn't arrive until 2023, Apple will certainly be giving its rivals a head start on the foldable phone front.
-Samsung is now up to its third version of the Galaxy Z Fold and there's a new Galaxy Z Flip, too — those phones have reportedly sold very well, and price could be a big reason; the Galaxy Z Flip 3 is the first foldable phone to be available for less than $1,000.
+If the iPhone Flip doesn't arrive until this year, Apple will certainly be giving its rivals a head start on the foldable phone front.
+Samsung is now up to its fourth version of the Galaxy Z Fold and there's a new Galaxy Z Flip, too.
+Samsung reports some success with foldable phone sales, and you can understand why, since the last two Flip models have cost less than $1,000.

 As should be clear by now, we still have to see whether anyone outside of Samsung can succeed with foldable phones.
-But that shouldn't dissuade Apple, which has rarely been first-to-market with its landmark products, only launching devices like the iPod, iPhone and iPad when it feels that its addressed the shortcomings of similar devices.
+But that shouldn't dissuade Apple, which has rarely been first-to-market with its landmark products.
+Typically, Apple only launches devices like the iPod, iPhone and iPad when it feels that its addressed the shortcomings of similar devices.
 You could see the company take a similar tack with the iPhone Flip.

 iPhone Flip outlook